In this sewing tutorial, I will talk about sewing thread sizes and how to choose a correct thread size for your project.

 You can usually see a clear difference in thread thickness if you compare two spools of thread that are the same size.
 For example, in the image below you can see the same size spools but the spool to the left (with brown thread) has 110 yards of thread, and the spool to the right has 274 yards, and this tells us that the green thread is much thinner.

 A cop is not only a policeman but also a thread wound on a solid core (plastic or paper) into a shape like a cylinder.
-Used normally for amounts of threads between 500 – 3000 yards, it’s easy to use, it goes easily on the sewing machine and unwounds easily.
+Used normally for amounts of threads between 500 – 3000 yards, it’s easy to use, it goes easily on the sewing machine, and unwinds easily.
 More economical (price per length) than a small spool.

 A vicone is wound on a support with a wider base to allow it to sit better on support.
 The tapered top prevents accidental unwinding which is a problem with a “cop”.
 Used generally for lengths of thread less than 5000 yards.

-There are other package shapes (container, cocoon, large package) but all are exclusively used in industrial sewing so of little interest for us here.
+There are other package shapes (container, cocoon, large package) but all are exclusively used in industrial sewing so of little interest to us here.

 Industrial sewing machine thread sizes

 Threads used for industrial sewing machines (industrial sewing thread) are generally categorized differently than for home sewing and below is an example from the Toledo Industrial Sewing Machines Ltd. Notice the only familiar notation is “Tex”.
-The chart compares various bonded nylon (or polyester) thread sizes and combines all in an easy to read sewing thread size chart:
+The chart compares various bonded nylon (or polyester) thread sizes and combines them all in an easy-to-read sewing thread size chart: